krypted/extensionsmanager/README.md

 ## What's next?

 A GUI of course...
 Maybe for free on the app store for simpler access, but still with a compiled binary and source here for customizability.
+The project currently only provides information about existing extensions and doesn't have any options to manage extensions.
+It would be trivial to unload extensions or provide an option to delete an application bundle that is used to load an extension but is currently beyond the scope of what we're trying to accomplish.